 Subject selection for Year 11 and 12 is an opportunity for students and their families to bring to life the vision of Ballajura Community College; To Create the Future Together.
-As a College we are dedicated to providing students with the opportunity to achieve outstanding educational outcomes, to develop the skills to be successful in their choice of further education or employment and to engage in the community as confident and creative individuals and active and informed citizens.
+As a College we are dedicated to providing students with the opportunity to achieve outstanding educational outcomes, develop the skills to be successful in their choice of further education or employment and engage in the community as confident and creative individuals and active and informed citizens.

-This Prospectus, supports the extensive career education program, which has been designed to assist Year 10 students in making informed decisions about their future pathways.
-Whether it is University, training or employment, this resource will assist students in making well informed choices about the most appropriate subjects in line with their ability level, interests and future pathway goals.
+This resource, which builds on an extensive career education program, has been designed to assist students in making informed decisions about their future pathways.
+Whether it is University, training or employment, this resource will assist students in making well informed choices about the most appropriate subjects in line with their ability level, interests and future goals.